 For other milestones, plan on already having:

-- Had your second gown fitting, where you brought up any weird fit issues and planned for a final fitting and pickup 2 weeks before your wedding date.
+- The second gown fitting, where you brought up any weird fit issues and planned for a final fitting and pickup 2 weeks before your wedding date.

 - Worked with your wedding coordinator on processional guides and wedding day timeline